Hip Impingement and Cam Deformity Specialist

 How can I treat my cam deformity without surgery?

 Approximately 60% of patients with cam lesions can be treated successfully without surgery.
 The mainstay of non-operative treatment of cam impingement is physical therapy.
-Strengthening the muscles around the hip will allow patients to take weight off the affected joint and decrease the strain cause by the cam deformity.
+Strengthening the muscles around the hip will allow patients to take weight off the affected joint and decrease the strain caused by the cam deformity.
 Other non-operative options that patients find helpful include a hip cortisone injection, NSAIDs, and activity modification.

 What is the surgical treatment for a cam deformity?